NUTRITION CONSULTANCY

 Relieves the stress by calming down the Central Nervous System

-The first visit will be an explanation of how lymphatic system works and thorough consultation where the following areas will be addressed: medical history, current symptoms, diet, exercise and lifestyle.
+The first visit will be an explanation of how lymphatic system works.
+The following areas will be addressed: medical history, current symptoms, diet, exercise and lifestyle.
 Based on this information the frequency and duration of the treatment sessions will be discussed.
-Most conditions need nutritional guidelines with specific diet programme to achieve the best results.
-As a medically recognised registered therapist some UK private insurance companies do cover certain medical conditions.
-The matter will be discussed upon your first visit.
+Most conditions need nutritional guidelines with specific diet plan to achieve the best results.